RobertBoganKang/midi_language/README.md

 ### Function

-Convert Midi into `event` sequence, and represented by mapped `integer array`.
+Convert Midi into `event` sequence, and represented by mapped `integer array` of tokens (used in NLP).

 This could send to `NLP` models for AI auto music composition.